 The companies involved are Flexium Interconnect, Career Technology, and Zhen Ding Technology Holding, according to Digitimes.
 Zhen Ding Technology Holding is currently Apple’s largest supplier of such parts and is reportedly planning to increase production in order to meet increased demand for iPhone and iPad circuitry.

 As with all Digitimes reports, it’s probably best to take this with a grain of salt given their less-than-stellar track record.
+As originally reported by 9to5Mac, Apple is planning to make its entry into this market in a big way, with a cadre of fitness and health experts contributing their expertise to the iWatch project.

 The device is expected to work in tandem with Apple’s upcoming Healthbook software as part of the iOS 8 update for iPhones and iPads. iOS 8 is expected to be announced at WWDC this June, and feature an improved Maps application, new iTunes Radio app, improved tools for adding iCloud support to third-party apps, standalone TextEdit and Preview applications for viewing files saved on OS X, and additional tweaks to Messages and Game Center.
 The next release of OS X, version 10.10, is also expected to be announced at that time.